 The Duration of the Assault

 How long the assault lasted.
-The longer the duration and ferocity of the assault the more serious it is considered to be.
+The longer the duration and the more the ferocity of the assault, the more serious it is considered to be.

 The Location of the Assault

-If the assault occurred in a public place or at the home of the victim.
-Depending on the circumstances of the case those factors may aggravate the offending.
+Whether the assault occurred in a public place or at the home of the victim.
+Depending on the circumstances of the case, those factors may aggravate the offending.